Statistical mechanics of phase transitions in elastic media with vanishing thermal expansion: First order transitions

-where $v_e$ and $g_e$ are the ``effective'' coupling constants, produced by integrating over the strains; $v_6>0$ is added for thermodynamic stability (see below).
-Further, we have allowed for a ``magnetic field'' term $h\phi$ in (\ref{eff-F}).
-Here, we have ignored any corrections to $r$, obtained by eliminating the strain field, as they represent just a shift in $T_c$, a fact that is present but of little significance to what we are discussing now.
+where $h_e$ is the ``effective magnetic field'', and $v_e$ and $g_e$ are the ``effective'' coupling constants, produced by integrating over the strains; $v_6>0$ is added for thermodynamic stability (see below).
+Here, we have ignored any corrections to $r$, obtained by eliminating the strain field, as they represent just a shift in $T_c$, a fact that is present but of little significance to the present discussion. { Again, the last term in the rhs of (\ref{eff-F}) can be dropped in a conserved system.}

 We focus on the fluctuation-corrections to $v$ and $g$ that arise solely from the order parameter-strain couplings (this suffices for our purposes here).
-Consider the two inhomogeneous fluctuation corrections to $v$ that originate from $g_1$ and $\tilde g_1$; see Fig.~\ref{inhom-v} in Appendix.
-Contributions from these diagrams are {\em finite} and independent of $v$ itself, i.e., inhomogeneous contributions.
+Consider the two inhomogeneous fluctuation corrections to $v$ that originate from $g_1$ and $\tilde g_1$; which are discussed in Appendix~\ref{first-order-diag} (see Fig.~\ref{inhom-v}).
+Contributions from these diagrams are {\em finite}. and independent of $v$ itself, i.e., inhomogeneous in.
 More importantly, these contribute {\em negatively} to $v$.
 While in the standard wisdom of RG, these {\em finite} corrections do not matter and are to be neglected, there is a possibility that for sufficiently large $g_1$ and $\overline g_1$, effective $v$ actually turns negative.
 This then immediately destroys the assumed second order transition, and with it all the diverging fluctuation corrections to the model parameters, since fluctuations are bounded in a first order transition.
-Neglecting the homogeneous corrections to $v$ and using the expressions of the diagrams in Appendix, we define an effective $v$, that we denote by $v_e$ as follows:
+Neglecting the homogeneous corrections to $v$ and using the expressions of the diagrams in Appendix~\ref{first-order-diag}, we define an effective $v$, that we denote by $v_e$, as follows:

-Similarly, the inhomogeneous one-loop corrections to $g$ are given in the Feynman graph in Fig.~\ref{inhom-g} in Appendix.
-The resulting effective parameter $g_e$ is thus given (neglecting any homogeneous correction)
+Similarly, the inhomogeneous one-loop corrections to $g$ are given in the Feynman graphs in Appendix~\ref{first-order-diag} (see Fig.~\ref{inhom-g}).
+The resulting effective parameter $g_e$ is thus given (neglecting any homogeneous correction) by